severo/awesome-parquet/README.md

 - [nanoparquet](https://nanoparquet.r-lib.org/) - A reader and writer for a common subset of Parquet files.

+### Rust

+- [Polars](https://github.com/pola-rs/polars) - A DataFrame interface on top of an OLAP Query Engine that supports reading and writing Parquet files, with bindings for Python.

 ## Tools

 ### Command-line

 - [DuckDB CLI](https://duckdb.org/docs/stable/clients/cli/overview.html) - A single, dependency-free executable that can read and write Parquet files, with a SQL interface.
 - [parquet-tools](https://pypi.org/project/parquet-tools/) - CLI tool for exploring parquet files (part of Apache Arrow).
+- [Spark](https://spark.apache.org/) - A multi-language engine for executing data engineering, data science, and machine learning on single-node machines or clusters.
 - [Tabiew](https://github.com/shshemi/tabiew) - A lightweight TUI application to view and query tabular data files, such as CSV, TSV, and parquet.

 ### Desktop applications